 Housekeeping staff

 It is normal to tip the housekeeping staff at your hotel in Mexico.
-In fact, at some places this is even expected to the extent that “tip envelopes” are left in your room.
+In fact, in some places, this is even expected to the extent that “tip envelopes” are left in your room.

 Leave around 20-50 pesos (that’s around a couple of USD) for each night that you stay in your room.